Kerry Bascom: After college

-Kerry was Coach Auriemma’s first player to go overseas to play basketball (there was no WNBA at that time).
+Kerry was Coach Auriemma's first player to go overseas to play basketball (there was no WNBA at that time).
 She played in Spain for one season.
-She came home after the season, and married a man she had known since she was about 10 years old.
-They were together all through high school and college.
+She came home after the season, and married her high school sweetheart.
 Kerry missed basketball so she went to France to play.
-After being married a year and realizing that she and her husband had actually only been together for about four weeks that year between her basketball schedule in Europe, and his endless hours as a rookie attorney, Kerry decided it was time to come home to be with her husband.
-Kerry was hired as a women’s assistant basketball coach at the University of New Hampshire which she held for five years starting in 1996.
-Kerry also is a full-time case manager for Community Partners, overseeing services for individuals 21 and over with developmental disabilities in Strafford County, New Hampshire.
-In addition she helps with the Special Olympics.
+After being married a year and realizing that she and her husband had actually only been together for about four weeks that year between her basketball schedule in Europe, and his long hours as a rookie attorney, Kerry decided it was time to come home to be with her husband.

+Kerry was hired as a women's assistant basketball coach at the University of New Hampshire which she held for five years starting in 1996.
+Bascom was a full-time case manager for Community Partners, overseeing services for individuals 21 and over with developmental disabilities in Strafford County, New Hampshire, where she helped train athletes for the Special Olympics.

 Kerry and her husband were married for about 15 years but are presently divorced, although they still remain friends.